Hello10/cntxt/README.md

 var params = {user_id : 'derrrrp'};

-// .run runs pipeline and returns a promise
+// .runSeries runs pipeline and returns a promise
 // The pipeline is finished when
 // A) any step calls `.succeed`, `.throw`, or `.fail`,
 // B) any step throws unexpectedly
 // C) final step calls `.next` (equivalent to `.succeed`) Context.runSeries([ params,
-  [findUser, findUserGames], // these will run in parallel getOpponents, taunt
+  [findUser, findUserGames], // these will be run in parallel getOpponents, taunt
 ]).then((context)=> {